gregk27/KSP-Profile-Manager/README.md

 Step 1: Get the [newest release](https://github.com/Aree-Vanier/KSP-Profile-Manager/releases)

-Step 2: **BACK UP YOUR SAVES** (and possilby mods).
+Step 2: **BACK UP YOUR SAVES** (and possibly mods).
 While it shouldn't happen, saves may be damaged by the install process

 Step 3: Run `KSP-Profile-Manager.exe`